Computing Technology for Math Excellence Logo

 21st Century Technology – Riverside’s 1 to 1 Loan Agreement from Riverside School District (PA) is comprehensive.

-Parents and Teachers, do you have concerns about cellphone use and protecting your children and students online?
+Parents, teachers, and school district leaders: Do you have concerns about cellphone use and protecting your children and students online?

 ConnectSafely.org produced A Parents' Guide to Mobile Phones.
 It includes some good information on how kids use mobile phones, your child's first mobile phone, tips on use and keeping them safe when using such devices, and parental controls.
 Classroom teachers will also benefit from this information.

-Jamie Nunez and Christine Elgersma (2024) address the question: Should Your School Have a Cellphone Ban? posted at Common Sense Education.
-To decide to fully ban, partially ban, or not ban at all, they provided the following tips, and several resources related to their tips :
+Jamie Nunez and Christine Elgersma (2024) addressed the question: Should Your School Have a Cellphone Ban? posted at Common Sense Education.
+To decide to fully ban, partially ban, or not ban at all, they provided the following tips, and several resources related to their tips:

 See the following app: